malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This chapter demonstrates the applicability of machine learning to understanding crystal structures within molecular crystals.
-Firstly to demonstrate Unsupervised Learning as a tool for the identification of regions of local structure within a simulation requiring no previous knowledge.
+Firstly to demonstrate clustering as a tool for the identification of regions of local structure within a simulation requiring no previous knowledge.
 Secondly demonstrating Supervised learning for the accurate detection and monitoring